coryan/gee-h/README.md

 A C++14 client library for `etcd` leader election.

+## Status

+This library is work in progress, I am splitting the code from [JayBeams](https://github.com/coryan/jaybeams/) to a separate project.

 ## Install

 This library is built using `cmake(1)`.
 On Linux and other Unix variants the usual commands to build it are: